Introduction to IPM Scouting

 - Read and follow pesticide label instructions carefully.

-- Rotate or alternate products to prevent pests from developing resistance.
+- Rotate or alternate products to prevent pests from developing resistance. - Understand Modes of Action:

 - Recognize the codes indicating pesticides' modes of action.